yquake2/yquake2/stuff/cvarlist.md

 * **cl_gun**: Decides weather the gun is drawn.
 If set to `0` the gun is omitted.
 If set to `1` the gun is only drawn if the FOV is equal or smaller than 90.
 This was the default with Vanilla Quake II.
-If set to `2` the gun is drawn regardless of the FOX.
+If set to `2` the gun is drawn regardless of the FOV.
 This is the default in Yamagi Quake II.

 * **fov**: Sets the field of view.
 If the *horplus* cvar is set to `1`,